 Konecky’s research investigates tropical climate variability and climate change using tools of stable isotope hydrology, paleolimnology, organic geochemistry and modeling.
 Her group’s work is guided by one overarching question: How does a changing climate affect rainfall and ecosystems in the Earth’s tropical regions?

-Konecky leads the Climate and Paleoclimate Group in the Department of Earth and Planetary Sciences.
+Konecky leads the Climate and Paleoclimate Laboratory in the Department of Earth, Environmental, and Planetary Sciences.
 She is a Packard Fellow.

 Two Washington University scientists are reconstructing past climate and cultural shifts in the Peruvian Andes.
 Today, such high-altitude parts of the tropics are warming faster than the rest of the globe.
 What Bronwen Konecky and Sarah Baitzel discover could help predict how this delicate ecosystem might be affected in the future.